Opsariichthys uncirostris

-Opsariichthys uncirostris is a species of freshwater ray-finned fish belonging to the family Xenocyprididae, the East Asian minnows or sharpbellies.
+Opsariichthys uncirostris, locally known as the kkeuli and commonly known as the piscivorous chub, the three-lipped chub, or the notched mouth chub, is a species of freshwater ray-finned fish belonging to the family Xenocyprididae, the East Asian minnows or sharpbellies.
 It is found in Siberia, China, Korea and Japan.
 It has a maximum length of 32.5 cm; males have a common length of 12.4 cm.